 East of Lompoc on Route 246, turn north onto Drum Canyon Road.
 When conditions are right, it’s bursting with spring wildflowers, and a lovely drive on a meandering country drive.
 Be sure to stop at Dierberg-Starlane Winery & Vineyards along the way.
 The tasting room is open 7 days, from 11 am to 5 pm, and features Cabernet Sauvignon, Chardonnay, Merlot, Pinot Noir, Sauvignon Blanc, and Syrah.

 La Purisima Mission State Park

 Twenty-five miles of trails make La Purisima Mission State Historic Park a popular spot for day hikes and wildflower viewing.
 The main trail winds up to the cross above the mission, and provides wonderful views of the surrounding wilderness and the mission below.
 It then follows the fence line and loops around to the main loop which connects with the original mission road – El Camino Real.
 It’s an easy five-mile hike; dogs and horses welcome.
 A variety of wildflowers bloom on the 2,000 acres of this state park.
-Spotted blooming in late March were the following: Purple Nightshade, Greenspot Nightshade, Morning Glory, Bush Poppy, Golden Yarrow, Blue Dicks, Fiesta Flower, Caterpillar Phacelia , Chia Sage, Lupine , Wall flower, Primrose and others.
+Spotted blooming this spring are the following: Purple Nightshade, Greenspot Nightshade, Morning Glory, Bush Poppy, Golden Yarrow, Blue Dicks, Fiesta Flower, Caterpillar Phacelia , Chia Sage, Lupine , Wall flower, Primrose and others.